Australia’s ’50 for the Future’ – Advance.org

 Steve Jobs House in Palo Alto – Video of Flowers

 Steve Jobs died here in Silicon Valley yesterday.
-Here’s a video of Steve Jobs’ house in Palo Alto on 6th October 2011 my daughter took today as I was driving.
-The video shows a small group of people and flowers outside the main gate.
+Here’s a photo of Steve Jobs’ house in Palo Alto on 6th October 2011 my daughter took today as I was driving.
+A small group of people and flowers were outside the main gate.

 For most of us living iimg_1026.jpgn and around Palo Alto, we know that Steve Jobs lived in relative modesty.
 In May 2010, I saw Steve Job at CVS Pharmacy at Town & Country on El Camino Real.
 He was wearing jeans and a black t-shirt with runners.
 No frills, airs or graces.
 Just a humble person.
 He didn’t wear a watch.